UvA-FNWI/parallel-demo/README.md

 Demonstration and practice code for a tutorial on the parallel programming frameworks OpenMP and MPI.
 The files ending with '.sbatch.sh' are Slurm batch submission files.

+## Required modules
+Make sure you have done the equivalent of the following:
+    module load 2022
+    module load OpenMPI/4.1.4-GCC-11.3.0

 ## Hello world

 File: hello.c